Prag8855/aab/content/guides/mietkaution.md

 - 1/3 one month later
 - 1/3 two months later

-Your lease starts when you can [move in](/guides/moving-in), not when you sign your lease, and not when you actually move in.[^3]
+Your lease starts when you can [move in](/guides/moving-in), not when you sign your lease, and not when you actually move in.[^3] This is when you must pay the first 1/3 of your *Kaution*.

 > **Example:** Your *Kaution* is 3,000€.
 You can move in on January 1, but you move in on January 9.
 You must pay 1,000€ before January 1, then 1,000€ before February 1, then 1,000€ before March 1.